-Millennials are a great demographic for direct selling recruitment but companies need to meet their demand for ease-of-use and technology
+Millennials are a great demographic for direct selling recruitment

 In my last article I explored the generational makeup of the direct selling industry and highlighted the value that young people present to companies.
 If you’re still with me, I’ll assume that you want to attract these entrepreneurial, freedom-seeking Millennials to your direct selling organization.
 But where do you start?